Who are the five best female alternative rock singers?

 Tori Amos – On any top five best female alternative rock singers list, you can’t leave out Tori Amos.
 Unusual because she accompanied herself on the piano on many of her songs, Tori Amos is outspoken, daring and one of the biggest political commentators in music.

 Ani DiFranco – Put into both the folk and alternative rock camps, Ani DiFranco is beautiful, bizarre and incredibly talented.
-With more than 20 albums to her name, DiFranco’s songs comment on social issues like women’s rights, biseuxality (DiFranco has said she is bisexual), abortion and anti-war.
+With more than 20 albums to her name, DiFranco’s songs comment on social issues like women’s rights, bi-sexuality (DiFranco has said she is bisexual), abortion and anti-war.

 A devoted left-wing singer, Ani DiFranco is known for her shaved head (although she now has long hair) and her outspoken views on atheism (she has said she is atheist, although recently has begun to talk about ‘alternative Christianity).